mort-de-cleopatre-ima-expo-top-expo-juin-paris-le-

 More info

-My Father's View at the Polka Gallery
+My Father's Gaze at the Polka Gallery

-For a few years now, comedian and journalist David Castello-Lopes has become a star on the Internet, on radio, and on stages across France.
+In recent years, humorist and journalist David Castello-Lopes has become a star on the Internet, on the radio, and on stages across France.
 But did you know that his father Gérard was a renowned photographer, often compared to Henri Cartier-Bresson?
-For 2 months, the Polka Gallery invites you to discover absolutely stunning shots of the poetical...
+For 2 months, the Polka Gallery invites you to explore absolutely stunning photographs of poeple...Beautiful pieces, carefully selected by the artist's son from the gallery's collections, as well as from his personal archives.
+An that highlights the connections that unite a father and his son.

 12, rue Saint-Gilles – 3rd